Rules of water polo: Duration of the game

 The game is divided into four periods; the length depends on the level of play.
-There is no overtime in international water polo, and games proceed to a shootout if a victor is required.
+There is no overtime nor ties in international water polo, and games proceed to a shootout if a victor is required.
 At the collegiate level there are two straight 3-minute periods; and if still tied, multiple 3-minute golden goal overtime periods thereafter.
 Lower levels of play have different overtime rules depending on the organization.

 A two-minute break follows every period (including overtime/shootout), but there's also a 5-minute halftime intermission.

 Game and shot clock

 The game clock is stopped when the ball is not in play (between a foul being committed and the free throw being taken, and between a goal being scored and the restart).
 As a result, the average quarter lasts around 12 minutes of real time.
-A team may not have possession of the ball for longer than 30 seconds without shooting for the goal unless an opponent commits an ejection foul.
-After 30 seconds, possession passes to the other team, and the shot-clock is reset.
-The clock is also reset for 30 seconds after a goal or neutral throw, or penalty in which possession is exchanged.
+Since 2025, especially for the upcoming 2028 Summer Olympics, a team may not have possession of the ball for longer than 28 seconds without shooting for the goal unless an opponent commits an ejection foul.
+After 28 seconds, possession passes to the other team, and the shot-clock is reset.
+The clock is also reset for 28 seconds after a goal or neutral throw, or penalty in which possession is exchanged.
+Like basketball, the final five seconds is measured in tenths.

-However, if a team shoots the ball within the allotted time, and regains control of the ball (e.g. after a rebound from the goal post), the shot clock is reset to 20 seconds.
-It is also reset for 20 seconds after a major (exclusion) foul, corner throw, or rebound from a penalty throw if the attacking team retain possession.
+However, if a team shoots the ball within the allotted time, and regains control of the ball (e.g. after a rebound from the goal post), the shot clock is reset to 18 seconds.
+It is also reset for 18 seconds after a major (exclusion) foul, corner throw, or rebound from a penalty throw if the attacking team retain possession.